flexcompute-readthedocs/flow360-helpcenter/docs/02.simulation-setup/06.time-stepping/README.md

 For rotating geometries (propellers, turbomachinery):
 - Use 3-6° of rotation per step for initial flow development
 - Use 1-3° per step for accurate data collection
-- Use 0.5-1° per step for detailed flow visualization
+- Use 0.5-1° per step for aeroacoustic or detailed flow visualization

 </details>

 ### When to Adjust CFL Parameters
 - **Increase Maximum Relative Change**: When convergence is too slow
+- **Decrease Maximum Relative Change**: When simulation is diverging
 - **Decrease Convergence Limiting Factor**: When simulation shows signs of instability
 - **Reduce Maximum CFL**: When turbulence equations become unstable